jeff-mostyn/final-project/README.md

 6. Change any of the values under `Houdini Parameters` or `Houdini Inputs` to kick off changes.

+### IMPORTANT

-  **IMPORTANT: DO NOT SAVE THIS SCENE AFTER EDITING THE HDA SETTINGS** There is an ongoing issue whose cause I have not been able to identify, which causes cooked temp meshes from the HDA plugin to be generated in the wrong place/not at all.
+**DO NOT SAVE THIS SCENE AFTER EDITING THE HDA SETTINGS** There is an ongoing issue whose cause I have not been able to identify, which causes cooked temp meshes from the HDA plugin to be generated in the wrong place/not at all.
 Saving or trying to bake will result in an engine freeze, and if the scene is saved at such a time, it will most probably become unusable.
 If this happens, in order to test the HDA you will need to make a new level, and drop the imported HDA (located in the folder `final-project\Unreal Project\BuildingGenDemo\Content\DemoFiles\Houdini`) into that scene.
 Despite this issue, normal HDA behavior works as expected, so you can interact with the actor in the scene, edit values in its interface, and watch as Houdini processes and updates the actor in the level.
 It is just saving and baking that are not usable.